susham/ADT-Implementation/README.md

 Below are the steps to run the program

-1) Compile the .swift files using the below command to generate the executable Swiftc *.swift -o Assginment9
+1) Compile the .swift files using the below command to generate the executable:
+Swiftc *.swift -o Assginment9
-2) Run the executable
+2) Run the executable:
 ./Assignment9